-Document Type Proponent Title Year Proposed Action EA Managing Hazards to Aviation (Draft) 2011 Perform wildlife hazing and control activities, and maintain areas in the WEZ in a way that deters use by birds and other wildlife as part of the BASH Program.
-EA Reeds Creek Restoration 2012 The purpose of the Proposed Action is to reduce the flight hazard due to increased bird activity along Reeds Creek, by eliminating ponding created by beavers and natural deposits of sediment and debris.
-EA CEIEC Grazing Lease Program 2012 Grant new grazing leases and continue the managed grazing program at Beale AFB.
-AF Form 813 17.002 NRM Implement the Grazing Plan and the Integrated Natural Resources Management Plan.
+Document Туре Proponent Title Year Proposed Action EA Managing Hazards to Aviation (Draft) 2011 Perform wildlife hazing and control activities, and maintain areas in the WEZ in a way that deters use by birds and other wildlife as part of the BASH Program.
+EA Reeds Creek Restoration 2012 The purpose of the Proposed Action is to reduce the flight hazard due to increased bird activity along Reeds Creek, by eliminating ponding created by North American beavers and natural deposits of sediment and debris.
+EA Civil Engineering (CEIEC) Grazing Lease Program 2012 Grant new grazing leases and continue the managed grazing program at Beale Air Force Base (AFB).
+AF Form 813 17.002 Natural Resources Manager (NRM) ImplementtheGrazingPlanandtheIntegratedNaturalResourcesManagementPlan.
 2017 See 2012 Environmental Assessment of Beale AFB Grazing Lease Program.
-AF Form 813 15.054 СЕОНР Blackberry Bush Removal 2015 Removal of blackberry bushes/vines north of Beale AFB runway with tractor mower, boom- mounted mower and excavator in areas identified while staying on designated paths of travel to prevent/minimize disturbance to environmentally sensitive areas.
+AF Form 813 15.054 CEOHP Blackberry Bush Removal 2015 Removal of blackberry bushes/vines north of Beale AFB runway with tractor mower, boom-mounted mower and excavator in areas identified while staying on designated paths of travel to prevent/minimize disturbance to environmentally sensitive areas.
 AF Form 813 15.061 CEIEC Herbicide Treatment of Blackberry Bushes along Reeds Creek 2015 As a follow-up to recent blackberry bush removal, regrowth must be treated with herbicides such as Garlon and Roundup to kill the plants to ensure they do not develop into large stands that attract nesting birds.
-AF Form 813 CEIEC Manage invasive species and Noxious Weeds Base-wide 2016 Develop an Integrated Pest Management Plan and then execute it for species that interfere with AF missions.
-AF Form 813 16.081 CEIE BASH Weed Management Plan 2016 The project will conform with INRMP and BASH Plan, use adaptive management/integrated pest management, and include weed prevention, cultural practices, and education.
+AF Form 813 CEIEC Manage invasive species and Noxious Weeds Base-wide 2016 Develop an Installation Pest Management Plan and then execute it for species that interfere with AF missions.
+AF Form 813 16.081 CEIE BASH Weed Management Plan 2016 The project will conform with INRMP and BASH Plan, use adaptive management/integrated pest management, and include weed prevention, and education.
 Eradication including manual, biocontrol, and chemical methods will be included.

+Table 9-1.
+Natural resource environmental assessments (EAs) and Air Force (AF) Form 813s (Source: AF Form 813s as of September 2018).

-AF Form 813 16.084 NEPA Manager Implement Integrated Natural Resources Management Plan (INRMP) Projects 2016 9 RW must comply with complex environmental requirements.
+Document • Туре Proponent Title Year Proposed Action AF Form 813 16.084 National Environmental Policy Act Manager Implement Integrated Natural Resources Management Plan (INRMP) Projects 2016 9 RW must comply with complex environmental requirements.
 The compliance strategy must be determined jointly with the USFWS and California.
 9 RW does not have a "no action" (no INRMP) alternative.
 Each project may have one.
-PEA NRM Final Programmatic Environmental Assessment for the 2016- 2017 Integrated Natural Resources Management Plan Beale Air Force Base (pending) 2016 Adopting the INRMP and implementing every project contained in the INRMP, with the exception of projects involving demolition, construction, or refurbishment of structures.
+Programmat ic Environmen tal Assessment NRM Final Programmatic Environmental Assessment for the 2016-2017 Integrated Natural Resources Management Plan Beale Air Force Base (pending) 2016 Adopting the INRMP and implementing every project contained in the INRMP, with the exception of projects involving demolition, construction, or refurbishment of structures.
 AF Form 813 17.024 NRM Execute Integrated Natural Resources Management Plan (INRMP): Habitat Restoration on Beale AFB 2017 The proposed action is to execute the INRMP and to restore habitat for intended beneficial environmental effects.
 AF Form 813 17.024 NRM Habitat Restoration on Beale AFB 2017 Install and maintain native vegetation restoration sites on Beale AFB.
+AF Form 813 17.031 NRM INRMP: Arundo Removal and Solarization 2017 Control arundo in the housing area by Removing biomass and solarizing root system.
+AF Form 813 16.109 Civil Engineering Operations (CEO) Flight Safety Herbicide Treatment 2016 Vegetation that attracts birds needs to be reduced.
+AF Form 813 18.211 CEO Execute the Installation Pest Management Plan for Beale AFB (23 October 2012) 2018 Implement pest management actions.
+Pest management operations will be done in a manner which will cause no harm to personnel or the environment.